renartlabsicp/.github/profile/README.md

 Discord token holder verification
 Sales & listings Discord bot

-Projects will be able to acquire access to the tools either by holding ICLand’s NFTs or by paying a monthly subscription in $ICP.
+Projects will be able to acquire access to the tools either by holding DogFinity NFTs.

 **Discord Token Holder Verification**
 The tool provides holder roles across all Discord servers for token holders of NFT collections or similar ICP tokenized communities integrated with ICLand.
 Token holders only need to connect their Discord accounts and wallets or Internet Identity to ICLand’s interface a single time.
 The tool will also offer further customization for holder-specific roles.